gbdev/gb-asm-tutorial/src/part2/collision.md

 These `sub` instructions undo this offset.
 However, there's a bit more to this: you might've noticed that we subtracted an extra pixel from the Y position.
 That's because (as the label suggests), this code is checking for a tile on the top of the ball.
-We actually need to check *all four* sides of the ball so we know how to change the momentum, so... let's add the rest!
+We actually need to check *all four* sides of the ball so we know how to change the momentum according to which side collided, so... let's add the rest!

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/collision/main.asm:tile-collision}}
 {{#include ../../unbricked/collision/main.asm:tile-collision}}